 Veterinary internships with wildlife in Costa Rica

-The Internship Program is made up of several activities focused on animal welfare such as environmental enrichment, operant conditioning, preventive medicine, feeding, emergency assistance, clinical cases, animal containment, diagnosis of death, among others.
+The Internship Program comprises several activities focused on animal welfare such as environmental enrichment, operant conditioning, preventive medicine, feeding, emergency assistance, clinical cases, animal containment, diagnosis of death, among others.

 Said activities will be carried out with the wild fauna that houses a duly registered wild animal sanctuary in Costa Rica.